12/10/12

 My friend (and former dance partner) Adam Diament is incredibly awesome.
 What I love most about Adam is that he is always challenging himself, always learning (he has a PhD and a law degree), and is always accomplishing something new.
 I blogged about him and his super cool counties project here.
 His latest project was writing a book.

 The Top 10 Jewish... contains over 100 ranked lists, ranging from the Top 10 Jewish Summer Olympians (Marc Spitz, Mitch Gaylord, Kerri Strug), the Top 10 Peculiar Commandments ("Do not destroy fruit trees, even in time of war"), and the Top 10 Gentiles Who Seem Jewish (Joy Behar, Jason Biggs, Robin Williams).
-The lists were fascinating.
-Some were informative, some controversial, and some hilarious.
+The lists are fascinating.
+Some are informative, some controversial, and some hilarious.
 Many prompted me to head to Google to learn more.

 But of all the lists, the one that interested me the most was the Top 10 Jewish Foods.
 When I made my list of 40 Things, I decided that one of the things I wanted to do was try any of the foods on the list that I hadn't had before.